 This site contains information for Wesley College VCE Revolutions History students and their parents.
 Please note that some links are only accessible to those with a school account.

-All information, resources and lesson material needed by students resides on the shared Google Drive and in 2019 on WiSE, the new learning management system.
+All information, resources and lesson material needed by students resides on the shared Google Drive and on WiSE, the school learning management system.

 Homework and resources are disseminated via Google Drive and WiSE.

 "The study of VCE History assists students to understand themselves, others and their world, and broadens their perspective by examining people, groups, events, ideas and movements.